 Unfortunately, while you can fast charge the iPhone 11, you don't get a fast charger in the box like you now do with the iPhone 11 Pro and iPhone 11 Pro Max.
 Those higher-end phones come with an 18-watt charger.
 So if you want to juice up to 50% in about 30 minutes, you’ll have to pay $25 for a 18-watt charger plus another $19 for a USB-C to Lightning cable.
 Boo.

 Apple is skipping 5G networking altogether for the iPhone 11, which is a bummer because you'll miss out on the blazing speeds offered by phones like the Galaxy S10 5G, which can go as high as a gigabit per second.
 5G networks are still being built out, and the modems that support multiple 5G bands are just now hitting the market.
 Still, if you want a true future-proof iPhone, you may want to wait for the 2020 iPhone with 5G.

 The iPhone 11 supports 4G LTE, which offers decent performance but not the same speeds as the iPhone 11 Pro and 11 Pro Max.
 Why?
-Because while the iPhone 11 has 2x 2 MIMO antennas, the iPhone 11 Pro models offer 4x4 MIMO for better performance.
+Because while the new iPhone has 2x 2 MIMO antennas, the iPhone 11 Pro models offer 4x4 MIMO for better performance.

 On the Speedtest.net app, the iPhone 11 delivered an average download speed of 13 Mbps over T-Mobile's network in the same location in New Jersey, compared with 15 Mbps for the iPhone 11 Pro Max.
 Uploads speeds were a similar story, with the iPhone 11 averaging 5.4 Mbps to the iPhone 11 Pro Max's 6.1 Mbps.
 That's not much of a speed difference.